{{org_field_logo}}

 - 52 weeks’ maternity leave (26 weeks Ordinary Maternity Leave + 26 weeks Additional Maternity Leave).

-- Statutory Maternity Pay (SMP) for up to 39 weeks:
+Statutory Maternity Pay (SMP), where eligible, is paid for up to 39 weeks as follows:

 5.2 Paternity Leave